Sacituzumab Govitecan and Talazoparib for the Treatment of Stage IV Triple-Negative Breast Cancer

 - Uncontrolled inter-current illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements.
 Patient has impairment of gastrointestinal (GI) function or GI disease that may significantly alter the absorption of the study drugs (e.g., ulcerative diseases, uncontrolled nausea, vomiting, diarrhea, malabsorption syndrome, or small bowel resection)

-- Clinically significant, uncontrolled heart disease and/or cardiac repolarization abnormality including any of the following: * History of angina pectoris, symptomatic pericarditis, coronary artery bypass graft (CABG) or myocardial infarction within 6 months prior to study entry * Documented cardiomyopathy * History of cardiac failure, significant/symptomatic bradycardia, long QT syndrome, family history of idiopathic sudden death or congenital long QT syndrome or any of the following: ** Known risk to prolong the QT interval or induce Torsades de Pointes ** Uncorrected hypokalemia ** Systolic blood pressure (SBP) > 160 mmHg or < 90 mmHg ** Bradycardia (heart rate < 50 at rest), by electrocardiography (ECG) or pulse ** On screening, the corrected QT interval by Fridericia's correction formula (QTcF) > 470 screening ECG
+- Clinically significant, uncontrolled heart disease and/or cardiac repolarization abnormality including any of the following: * History of angina pectoris, symptomatic pericarditis, coronary artery bypass graft (CABG) or myocardial infarction within 6 months prior to study entry * Documented cardiomyopathy * History of cardiac failure, significant/symptomatic bradycardia, long QT syndrome, family history of idiopathic sudden death or congenital long QT syndrome or any of the following: ** Known risk to prolong the QT interval or induce Torsades de Pointes ** Uncorrected hypokalemia ** Systolic blood pressure (SBP) > 160 mmHg or < 90 mmHg ** Bradycardia (heart rate < 50 at rest), by electrocardiography (ECG) or pulse ** The corrected QT interval by Fridericia's correction formula (QTcF) > 470 on screening ECG

 - Pregnant women are excluded from this study because the safety of study medications is not established in pregnant women

-- Women of child-bearing potential, defined as all women physiologically capable of becoming pregnant, or fertile men, unless they are using highly effective methods of contraception throughout the study and after study drug discontinuation (till seven months in women and four months in males, post-study).
+- Women of child-bearing potential, defined as all women physiologically capable of becoming pregnant, or fertile men, unless they are using highly effective methods of contraception throughout the study and after study drug discontinuation (until seven months post-study in women and four months in males).
 Male patient should not donate sperm while on treatment and up to 6 months after last dose.
 Women are considered post-menopausal and not of child bearing potential if they have had 12 months of natural (spontaneous) amenorrhea with an appropriate clinical profile (e.g. age appropriate, history of vasomotor symptoms) or have had surgical bilateral oophorectomy (with or without hysterectomy) or tubal ligation at least six weeks ago.
 In the case of oophorectomy alone, only when the reproductive status of the woman has been confirmed by follow up hormone level assessment is she considered not of child bearing potential.
 Highly effective contraception methods include: * Total abstinence when this is in line with the preferred and usual lifestyle of the patient.
 Periodic abstinence (e.g., calendar, ovulation, symptothermal, post-ovulation methods) and withdrawal are not acceptable methods of contraception * Female sterilization (have had surgical bilateral oophorectomy with or without hysterectomy), total hysterectomy, or tubal ligation at least six weeks before taking study treatment.
 In case of oophorectomy alone, only when the reproductive status of the woman has been confirmed by follow up hormone level assessment * Use of oral, injected or implanted hormonal methods of contraception or placement of an intrauterine device (IUD) or intrauterine system (IUS), or other forms of hormonal contraception that have comparable efficacy (failure rate < 1%), for example hormone vaginal ring or transdermal hormone contraception * In case of use of oral contraception, women should have been stable on the same pill for a minimum of 3 months before taking study treatment.
 Note: While oral contraceptives are allowed, they should be used in conjunction with a barrier method of contraception due to unknown effect of drug-drug interaction

 I. To assess the dose-limiting toxicity (DLT) rate and maximum tolerated dose (MTD) of sacituzumab govitecan in combination with talazoparib in patients with metastatic triple-negative breast cancer (mTNBC) to select the recommended phase 2 dose (RP2D) of this combination, in patients with mTNBC.
 (Phase Ib)